-Our Art Tours begin each Friday afternoon at 4pm*, and are complimentary for guests of the hotel.
-For tour guests who are not staying at the hotel, bookings are available at a cost of $15.00 per person.
-Bookings are essential and can be made by emailing the hotel Concierge .
+Our Tours operate daily at 4pm*.
+Tour cost is $20.00 per person.
+Bookings are essential and can be made by emailing the hotel Concierge.
 For more information you can also contact us on +61 3 6210 7700.

 The Tasmanian College of the Arts (TCotA)

 The Henry Jones Art Hotel has a close and valued connection with the Tasmanian College of the Arts (formerly known as the Tasmanian School of Art).
 Located adjacent to The Henry Jones Art Hotel, TCotA is one of Australia's oldest and most highly regarded schools, and is a leader in art and design postgraduate study.

 The relationship between The Henry Jones Art Hotel and TCotA emerged in 2002, when the site’s architects and developers embarked on a collaborative project with the art school to identify strategies for incorporating art, design and other cultural elements into the development that respected the social significance and heritage values of the site.
 The result is The Henry Jones Art Hotel—an extraordinary artistic and cultural destination and award-winning luxury hotel.